CuteCircuit: Projects

 Hug ShirtThe Hug Shirt, a T-shirt that recreates the sensation of touch, warmth and emotion of a hug from the distant one using Bluetooth and sensors technology.

 The Hug Shirt was awarded as one of the Best Inventions of The Year by Time magazine in 2006 and also awarded with the First Prize at Ciberart Conference in Bilbao, Spain.
+In 2009, it was showcased by UK Trade & Investment (UKTI) at the Mobile World Congress.

+The Hug Shirt uses embedded actuators within the fabric to reproduce the sensation of touch, enabling "touch telecommunication."
+It connects wirelessly to a mobile device via the HugShirt App, allowing users to send and receive virtual hugs.
+The shirt is both rechargeable and washable, making it a reusable garment.
+It does not contain internal wiring, and the materials used are Oeko-Tex certified.
+The Hug Shirt connects emotion, and physical touch with computing and technology.
+It shows a positive way technology can benefit Humans.

 M DressIn 2008 CuteCircuit designed the M Dress that accepts a standard SIM card and allows to make and receive calls anytime, everywhere, without having to carry a cellular phone.

 Galaxy DressIt is the world's largest wearable LED display (24,000 full colour LEDs).
 The Galaxy Dress is the center piece of the "Fast Forward: Inventing the Future" exhibit at the Museum of Science and Industry in Chicago.

 TshirtOSDesigned by CuteCircuit in partnership with Ballantine's, tshirtOS is the world's first wearable, sharable, programmable T-shirt, that can be programmed by an iOS app to show images and texts, play music, take photos and share them with everybody.

 CuteCircuit designs dresses and costumes for international artist special performances or tours.
 Such as, Katy Perry's catsuit for her performance in American Idol, U2 leather jackets for their U2 360 Tour, Laura Pausini four and a half meters skirt for her Inedito World Tour or Azerbaijani representative for Eurovision Song Contest 2010 Safura Alizadeh dress.